-Our focus throughout 2020 and continuing until Dissolution, if approved by our stockholders, will be the monetization and execution of potential transactions for the sale of the Company and/or the disposition of certain material assets, including, without limitation, the following assets: (1) our ownership interest in Noden Pharma DAC and Noden Pharma USA Inc. (collectively, Noden) and the branded prescription medicine products sold under the name Tekturna® and Tekturna HCT® in the United States, Rasilez® and Rasilez HCT® in the rest of the world, and an authorized generic form of Tekturna in the United States (collectively, the Noden Products); (2) our ownership interest in LENSAR, Inc. (LENSAR) and the LENSAR® Laser System; (3) our investment in shares of Evofem Biosciences, Inc. (Evofem); and (4) certain royalty rights and hybrid notes/royalty receivables (collectively, the Material Assets).
+Our focus throughout 2020 and continuing until Dissolution, if approved by our stockholders, will be the monetization and execution of potential transactions for the sale of the Company and/or the disposition of certain material assets, including, without limitation, the following assets: (1) our ownership interest in Noden Pharma DAC and Noden Pharma USA Inc. (collectively, Noden) and the branded prescription medicine products sold under the name Tekturna® and Tekturna HCT® in the United States, Rasilez® and Rasilez HCT® in the rest of the world, and an authorized generic form of Tekturna in the United States (collectively, the Noden Products); (2) our ownership interest in LENSAR, Inc. (LENSAR) and the LENSAR® Laser System; and (3) certain royalty rights and hybrid notes/royalty receivables (collectively, the Material Assets).
 In furtherance of these efforts and to assist us in our monetization strategy, at the end of 2019 we retained Bank of America Securities to advise us in a process for a sale of the Company.
 We have also retained SVB Leerink to advise us generally regarding the monetization strategy.
-In the event that we conclude that a whole company sale will not maximize value, and that a sale of the assets of the Company, separately or in combination, will provide more significant stockholder value, we have retained Torreya Partners to advise us in our monetization of our Noden asset and shares of Evofem, SVB Leerink to advise us in our monetization of LENSAR and the LENSAR® Laser System, and BofA Securities to advise us in a sale of our royalty assets.
-BofA Securities has also been retained to advise us on a sale of the whole company.
+In the event that we conclude that a whole company sale will not maximize value, and that a sale of the assets of the Company, separately or in combination, will provide more significant stockholder value, we have retained Torreya Partners to advise us in our monetization of our Noden asset, SVB Leerink to advise us in our monetization of LENSAR® Laser System, and BofA Securities to advise us in a sale of the whole company.